Reviews You Can Rely On

 Downhill Performance

 The Ripmo AF really comes to life when pointed downhill and speeds increase.
 This bike is long and slack and ready to take on the gnarliest trails and fastest speeds you're willing to point it down.
 It isn't just a bruiser, however, and it performs well at a range of speeds and trail types with most of the agility and sportiness of the original Ripmo intact.
-Thoughtful component choices like excellent suspension, wide rims, and burly tires enhance this bike's downhill performance.
+Thoughtful components like excellent suspension, wide rims, and burly tires enhance this bike's downhill performance.

 ibis ripmo af nx eagle - despite the added length and slacker head tube, the ripmo af has...